remogatto/sugarfoam/README.md

 # SugarFoam

 SugarFoam is a library written in Go, based on the delightful [Bubble Tea](https://github.com/charmbracelet/bubbletea), aiming to provide a higher-level API compared to the latter.
 With SugarFoam, it is possible to develop TUI applications that present organized components in layouts.
-Compared to `BubbleTea`, it tries to save a bit of boilerplate code, especially if you want to develop applications that present articulated components such as tabgroup, statusbar, etc.
+Compared to BubbleTea, it tries to save a bit of boilerplate code, especially if you want to develop applications that present articulated components such as tabgroup, statusbar, etc.

 # Project Status

-SugarFoam is in pre-alpha development.
+SugarFoam is in a pre-alpha development stage.
 APIs are subject to change and not recommended for production use.
 We welcome feedback and contributions for early development.

 # Features